 a.
 To modify any restriction or condition on the distribution of funds for any specified charitable purposes or to a specified organization, if in the sole judgment of the board, such restriction or condition becomes, in effect, unnecessary, incapable of fulfillment or inconsistent with the charitable needs of the community served.

 c.
-To obtain information and take appropriate steps to see each trustee bank, custodian or investment agent is performing in accordance with a fiduciary standard required by state and federal laws and is earning a reasonable return of income over a reasonable period.
+To obtain information and take appropriate steps to see each bank, custodian or investment agent is performing in accordance with a fiduciary standard required by state and federal laws and is earning a reasonable return of income over a reasonable period.

 d.
-To replace a trustee bank, custodian or agent for failure to earn a reasonable return of income over a reasonable period.
+To replace a bank, custodian or agent for failure to earn a reasonable return of income over a reasonable period.

 e.
-If there may be grounds for exercising this power, the Board shall notify the trustee bank, custodian or agent involved and provide a reasonable opportunity for explanation and, if it shall so determine, for correction.
+If there may be grounds for exercising this power, the Board shall notify the bank, custodian or agent involved and provide a reasonable opportunity for explanation and, if it shall so determine, for correction.
 The Board shall exercise this power of replacement at a meeting upon the affirmative vote of a majority of the members of the Board.